How to Start an IT Career: A Beginner's Roadmap

 Building Your Skillset and Earning Essential Certifications

-You've now identified a potential IT path that aligns with your interests.
-The next exciting phase involves acquiring the technical skills you'll need to excel.
-Many aspiring professionals grapple with deciding the "best" way to learn: Should you pursue a traditional four-year degree, enroll in an intensive bootcamp, or chart your own course through self-study?
+You have identified a potential IT path that aligns with your professional interests.
+The next phase involves acquiring the technical skills you need to perform the work.
+Most people entering the field struggle with deciding on the most effective way to learn.
+You might consider a traditional four-year degree, an intensive bootcamp, or a self-guided study plan.

-This decision tree infographic can help you visualize which learning route might best suit your personal goals and circumstances.
+The following decision tree helps you see which learning route matches your personal goals and current financial situation.

 Visualizing your career path can clarify the best learning strategy for you.